-SPORT (10, 20, 30)
+Physical Education High School COMPETITIVE SPORT (10, 20, 30)

-Any Gr 10, 11, or 12 student 5 credits (additional CTS credits may be awarded)
+Any Grade 10, 11, or 12 students 5 credits with the possibility of more

-The PE Sport individual is someone who has an average, or above average, interest in sport and fitness.
-It is someone that has participated in sport in the past, or continues to participate in the present.

-The PE Sport individual may be interested in developing their officiating skills, their coaching ability or sport training skills.
-The PE Sport individual is interested in a higher level of play and competitiveness.
+The Competitive Sport individual is someone who has an above average interest and ability in sport and fitness.
+It is someone that has participated in sports in the past or continues to participate in the present.
+The Competitive Sport individual is interested in a higher level of play, and a more aggressive, competitive environment.

-The Sport individual may have average, or above, athletic ability and/or understanding of sport.
 The Sport individual is team and athletics focused.
-They self-motivate when it comes to being active and involved, they have a significant passion for sport and present and pursue an above average fitness level.
+They are self-motivated when it comes to being active and involved.
+They have a significant passion for sport and pursue an above average fitness level.